Drone insurance

 A ranking system has been introduced that divides drones into different classes, from C0 to C4.
 However, if your drone doesn’t have a class marked on it, then it’s the weight that matters.

-Depending on the class/weight of your drone, you may need to register for one or two forms of specialist ID to fly it legally.
+Depending on the class/weight of your drone, you might need to register for one or two forms of specialist ID to fly it legally.
 If you don’t have the necessary IDs and want to make an insurance claim, your provider may refuse to pay out.

-What is the Drone code?
+What is the Drone Code?

 For practical advice on becoming a safer drone pilot, the Drone Code is your one-stop shop.